evkx/evkx.github.io/content/models/tesla/model_s/Model_S/_index.md

 The vehicle’s maximum weight is 2629 kg (5796 lbs), with a base weight of 2265 kg (4993 lbs).
 This allows for a maximum load of 364 kg (802 lbs), including the driver and passengers.
 Note that some options may increase the base weight and reduce the maximum loading capacity.

 A towbar is standard equipment on this model.
-The maximum total weight on a braked trailer is 1600, and on unbraked, it is 750 kg (3527/1653 lbs).
+The maximum total weight on a braked trailer is 1600 kg, and on and unbraked trailer, it is 750 kg (3527/1653 lbs).

 {{< sitefiguresized thumb="models/tesla/model_s/model_s/trunk_1_st.jpg" title="Tesla Model S" width="3000" height="2000"  >}}
 <div class="mt-3 mb-3">